-What is graphene technology?
+What is graphene:

-Graphene technology is nothing short of a scientific wonder.
+This technology is nothing short of a scientific wonder.
 First discovered in 2004 by Andre Geim and Konstantin Novoselov, the uses that have been found for it are almost endless.

-Graphene is the finest, lightest and strongest material known to man.
+It is the finest, lightest and strongest material known to man.
 Alongside its flexibility and strength, it is also the best-known conductor of heat and electricity.
 Two of the main reasons for its electrical conductivity are the fact that the material has no band gap and an electrochemically active surface area.